-Erosion bales will be placed ten (10) feet from the upstream end of all culverts during construction to prevent culverts from filling with sediment.
-Erosion bales will remain in place until vegetation is reestablished.
-Erosion bale checks will be used in disturbed drainage swales where the slopes are greater than 1 percent in order to reduce flow velocities until vegetation is reestablished.
+Straw wattles or erosion bales will be placed ten (10) feet from the upstream end of all culverts during construction to prevent culverts from filling with sediment.
+Erosion wattles/bales will remain in place until vegetation is reestablished.
+Erosion checks will be used in disturbed drainage swales where the slopes are greater than 1 percent in order to reduce flow velocities until vegetation is reestablished.